 The Cocker Spaniel Standard

-When I started to breed Cockers many years ago I became friends with Tais from Brazil who was known as St. James Cockers and she produced amazing buffs with drop dead gorgeous heads.
+Prior to breeding I became friends with Tais from Brazil who was known as St. James Cockers and she produced amazing buffs with drop-dead gorgeous heads.
 I purchased two from Tais, one was

 Brazil Junior Champion St. Jame’s Karma Keep Dancing was her registered name aka Karma.

 Many years later I ended up having another St. James lined female.

 Tais retired breeding Cockers in the late 1990s.

 It was very hard starting out to understand the standard until Tais put it into perspective for many breeders

 This has helped me many times over when second-guessing myself and also has been a key to teach the newbie coming up to better understand the standard.

 Below is an example of Tais explanation of the American Cocker Standard.